bartmars/Angular-code-challenge-EN/README.md

         - Zijspan
     - Possible subtypes for vehicle _scooter_:
         - For _scooters_, the user cannot choose a subtype
-- (not implementer yet!)
+- (not implemented yet!)
 Implement license plate formatting as follows:
     - Insert a dash between the numbers and letters of the license plate.
 AA14BB then becomes AA-14-BB
     - For letter combinations of 4 characters: insert a dash after 2 characters.
 12AABB then becomes 12-AA-BB
 - Implement basic license plate validation: